Pegu Range: Geology

 The Pegu Range consists of folded and faulted Paleogene marine sediments combined with more recent volcanics.

 History

-The Shwedagon Pagoda was built sometime before 1000 A.D. on Singguttara Hill.
+The Shwedagon Pagoda was built sometime before 1000 A.D. on Singuttara Hill.

-The Pegu Range was the original site of the 1930-1931 Saya San uprising against the British.
+The Pegu Range was the original site of the 1930–1931 Saya San uprising against the British.
 Saya San raised the flag of independence on Alantaung Hill near Tharrawaddy.

 Later the Pegu Range became a center for the Communist Party of Burma.